Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 was the object of the StaticInst.
 Also, its flags are set
 based on the implementation of the microops of different architectures.
+Therefore,
-Therefore, by checking the isSerializeAfter and isSerializeBefore of the current static instruction, the rename stage determines whether it should block the stage or moves to the next instruction.
+the rename stage determines
+whether it should block the stage or moves to the next instruction by checking the isSerializeAfter and isSerializeBefore of the current static instruction,
-Note that the serializeBefore means that the current instruction should be blocked, but the serializeAfter means that the next instruction after current instruction should be blocked.
+Note that the serializeBefore means that the current instruction should be blocked.
-Therefore, by invoking serializeAfter function, it makes the next instruction have IsSerializeBefore flag.
+Therefore, it sets current instruction as serializeInst (Line 739) and status of the current rename stage as SerializeStall and break the loop.

 ```cpp
 1431 template<class Impl>